LinkedIn UK LinkedIn APAC

 • Promoting an inclusive culture where everyone has equal opportunities to succeed.

-As International Women’s Day approaches, why do you believe it is important, and what role do organisations like Women in Trades play in advancing gender equality and recognition in the workplace?International Women’s Day is a crucial reminder of the ongoing work needed, especially in male-dominated industries.
+“International Women’s Day is a crucial reminder of the ongoing work needed, especially in male-dominated industries.
 This year’s theme, ‘Inspire Inclusion’, aligns with WiT’s goal of enhancing women’s representation across all levels of the trade sector.

 Diversity of thought strengthens businesses, and initiatives like WiT tackle long-standing barriers such as the ‘boys’ club’ mentality by addressing behaviours like cat-calling and the sexualisation of women on site.
-We provide role models for the next generation and collaborate with men to reshape workplace culture, dismantling stereotypes and creating safer, more equitable environments.
+We provide role models for the next generation and collaborate with men to reshape workplace culture, dismantling stereotypes and creating safer, more equitable environments.”

 Find out more about Women in Trades.